What makes a Building Material Green?

 The Embodied energy is the amount of energy used in the use of that building material.
 Embodied energy is measurable.
 It provides you with a measure of the power used in producing and delivering that material.

-So if you want to have an eco-friendly home, you would choose materials that have a low embodied energy.
+So if you want to have an eco-friendly home, you would choose materials with low embodied energy.
 Aluminium has a high embodied energy.
 Concrete has a high embodied energy as it uses a lot of energy to get the raw materials.
 Such as the energy consumed in quarrying for sand and other aggregates.
 It causes environmental destruction and pollution.

 What is the best building material to build your house?